fmay/ziggyusaurus/docs/user-guide/cluster/overview.md

 A single Ziggy server can handle large numbers of simultaneously executing flows.
 However, if you are dealing with very high load, then creating a cluster is the answer.

 ## Redundancy
-There are different ays to configure your cluster for high-availability scenarios.
+There are different ways to configure your cluster for high-availability scenarios.
+See the [Levels page](/user-guide/cluster/levels.md).

+## Load Balancing
+You will need to configure a load balancer to point to the servers in your cluster.